-The Total Pension Liability in the December 31, 2017, actuarial valuation was determined using the following actuarial assumptions:
+The Total Pension Liability in the December 31, 2018, actuarial valuation was determined using the following actuarial assumptions:

 Inflation 2.75% per year

 Overall payroll growth 3.25% per year

 Investment Rate of Return 8.0%, net of pension plan investment expense, including inflation

-Mortality rates for active members, retirees, and beneficiaries were based on the following:

-Depositing members 90% of the RP-2014 Active Employee Mortality Table for males and 90% of the RP-2014 Active Employee Mortality Table for females, projected with 110% of the MP-2014 Ultimate scale after 2014.

-Service retirees, beneficiaries and nondepositing members 130% of the RP-2014 Healthy Annuitant Mortality Table for males and 110% of the RP-2014 Healthy Annuitant Mortality Table for females, both projected with 110% of the MP-2014 Ultimate scale after 2014.

-Disabled retirees 130% of the RP-2014 Disabled Annuitant Mortality after 2014

-Table for males and 115% of the RP-2014 Disabled Annuitant Mortality Table for females, both projected with 110% of the MP-2014 Ultimate scale
+Mortality rates for active members, retirees, and beneficiaries were based on the following: Depositing members 90% of the RP-2014 Active Employee Mortality Table for males and 90% of the RP-2014 Active Employee Mortality Table for females, projected with 110% of the MP-2014 Ultimate scale after Service retirees, 130% of the RP-2014 Healthy Annuitant Mortality beneficiaries and non-Table for males and 110% of the RP-2014 Healthy depositing members Annuitant Mortality Table for females, both projected with 110% of the MP-2014 Ultimate scale after 2014.
+Disabled retirees 130% of the RP-2014 Disabled Annuitant Mortality Table for males and 115% of the RP-2014 Disabled Annuitant Mortality Table for females, both projected with 110% of the MP-2014 Ultimate scale after 2014

-Updated mortality assumptions were adopted in the actuarial valuation of December 31, 2017.
-All other actuarial assumptions that determined the total pension liability as of December 31, 2017, were based on the results of an actuarial experience study for the period January 1, 2013, through December 31, 2016.
+Updated mortality assumptions were adopted in the actuarial valuation of December 31, 2018.
+All other actuarial assumptions that determined the total pension liability as of December 31, 2018, were based on the results of an actuarial experience study for the period January 1, 2013, through December 31, 2016.